awinterstein/website/content/projects/optical-beam-smoke-detector.md

-    "Implementation of, among other things smoke level calculation, **firmware update** and **persistence layer**", "Design and implementation of the build system with *CMake* and continuous integration in the CI/CD tool *TeamCity*", "Automation of reproducible build and test environments with *Ansible* and *Docker*", ]
+    "Implementation of, among other things smoke level calculation, **firmware update** and **persistence layer**", "Design and implementation of the build system with *CMake* and continuous integration in the CI/CD tool *TeamCity*", "Automation of reproducible build and test environments with *Ansible* and *Docker*", "Firmware maintenance during the initial live phase since the end of the development project in November 2024" ]

 [taxonomies]